hotio/cloudflareddns/README.md

 Notice that we give 3 values each time for `CF_ZONES`, `CF_HOSTS` and `CF_RECORDTYPES`.
 In our example, the domain `test.foobar.com` belonging to the zone `foobar.com` will have its A record updated with an ipv4 ip.
 If you use `CF_APITOKEN`, you can leave `CF_USER` and `CF_APIKEY` empty.

+> IMPORTANT: All the domain names in `CF_HOSTS` should have properly configured DNS records on Cloudflare, they will not be created.

 ## Tags

 | Tag      | Description          | Build Status                                                                                                                                                            | Last Updated                                                                                                                                                                    |